PragyaMaroti/healthbot/Progress overview.md

 - Knowledge transfer session continued.
 - Saw various methods to connect chatbot with messeging channel.
 - Tried out the text messeging option and it worked.
 But, since every message was charged, we had to switch to another messeging channel
-- Decided to integrate it to whatsapp
+- Decided to integrate it with whatsapp

 ## Week 3: